 Somewhere on the star scale in between Gosling and Cooke is Hunnam, 33, who got his first break on Judd Apatow's short-lived TV series Undeclared.
 More recently, he has garnered acclaim on FX's Sons of Anarchy.
 Still, questions remained about whether the Brit could carry a big film.
 In fact, his highest-profile movie -- July's Pacific Rim -- has been knocked as costing too much given its lack of stars.

 Hunnam initially was reluctant to take on the role but said yes to an Aug.
 23 meeting with director Sam Taylor-Johnson and producers Michael De Luca and Dana Brunetti.
-Sources say the meeting convinced Hunnam, who agreed to a chemistry read with Johnson the following week.
-Universal then closed deals with the actors by Labor Day.
-The duo are signed for a trilogy.

 Given the scrutiny surrounding the sexy project (Fifty Shades books have sold more than 70 million copies worldwide), the process was kept secret, with only a tiny group having read Kelly Marcel's script, including Focus Features head James Schamus, De Luca, Brunetti, James and Taylor-Johnson.
 (Johnson's and Hunnam's reps weren't allowed to read the script.)